Chalarangelo/30-seconds-of-code/snippets/when.md

 tags: function,intermediate
 ---

-Tests a value, `x`, against a `predicate` function, conditionally applying a function.
+Tests a value, `x`, against a testing function, conditionally applying a function.

 - Check if the value of `predicate(x)` is `True` and if so return `when_true(x)`, otherwise return `x`.